SamuelHerrmann/MidProject/DnD.md

 ![](Mabel_Wesson.jpg)

 Now a days I run D&D games for my friends online and friends in my college dorm.
-The one I run online is just dungeon crawls, and the dorm campaign is a seafarring adventure in a setting i made called _The Sea of Whales_.
+The one I run online is just dungeon crawls, and the dorm campaign is a seafarring adventure in a setting I made called _The Sea of Whales_.
+I has quite the experiance for both, because the groups have a party size of 7 for the online one, and 8 for the college one.
+It's gonna be one wild ride!